-- 1. Shape should be 2 intersecting lines. - 2.
+- 1. Shape should be 2 intersecting lines. - Line added to extend leg is allowed (see correct examples A & B) - 2.
 The longest leg should be no more than 2 times as long as the shortest leg. - 3.
 Line should NOT be parallel to short edge of paper or long edge of paper (i.e., drawing should not be rotated).